Do you want to learn how to save 10000 in a year? The real question is are you willing to do what it takes to be saving $10000?

 If you enjoyed this $10k savings challenge you know you can do it again if you want or need to.

-Some people get addicted to saving challenges and aim higher every time.
+Some people get addicted to saving challenges and aim for something different every time.

 Anything is possible, but it completely depends on 2 things: